 14554 T65 bayonet with scabbard and integral frog.
 For M16 rifle.
 Very much like US M7 bayonet but with a longer and more narrow blade.

 PAPAL STATES (VATICAN)

 14344 Argentine M1891 bayonet with scabbard with blade SHORTENED to 233mm.
 Scabbard shortened correspondingly and painted white.
+Made by WKC.
 Argentine Crest remains intact.
 SN 0147 has been added to the crossguard and butt of the pommel.
 Blade remains unsharpened.
 Peruvian identification is speculative but generally accepted.
 I can be persuaded either way but the white painted scabbard on this on is something I've also seen on Peruvian conversions of the M1891 bayonet to fit the US M1 Carbine so that helps the Peruvian argument in my book.

 13016 M1937 bayonet.
 Unsharpened blade.

 13734 PM35 bayonet with scabbard SIMSON & CO.
 SUHL.